fchoi0505/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# Analysis of Kickstarter Campaigns
- Performing analysis on Kickstarter data to uncover trends
+ Analysis performed on Kickstarter data to uncover trends for campaigns goals and pledged amounts in various countries and across various categories.